Description of Program:

 The mission of the optometry residency program at the Marion VAMC is to provide optometric graduates with extensive clinical training and experience in a multidisciplinary heal care setting.
 Residents will have the opportunity to provide comprehensive eye care to patients with multiple medical problems and to utilize specialty services provided within the hospital.
 This residency will encourage critical thinking and will give the resident the opportunity to understand ocular disease in greater depth while practicing in a hospital-based setting.

 The resident will attend weekly optometry clinic conferences where discussions of various ocular disease or low vision topics will take place.
 The resident will engage in case discussions of specific patients as they are seen in the clinic.
-The resident will be assigned articles on these specific topics then have a more in depth discussion after reading and contemplating them.
+The resident will participate in journal club discussions two to three times per month.
 In addition, the resident will be encouraged to conduct their own literature research and complete a document of publishable quality as well.

 Teaching Responsibilities for Resident/Graduate Student: